-Durbar Square: A Historic Masterpiece in the Heart of Kathmandu
+Durbar Square: The Historic Heart of Kathmandu

-A Vibrant Hub of Life and Culture
+A Vibrant Hub of Culture and Daily Life

 Why Visit Durbar Square?